cajone/cajone_nvim/README.md

     - Where all the plugins will be stored, first one loaded is Lazy the plugin package manager: [Lazy](https://lazy.folke.io/)
     - lsp
         lsp_config : Added support for lua - See omnifunc \<Ctrl-X\>\<Ctrl-o\>
+    - git
+        git module contains tools such as fugitive, diffview, to allow interaction with git without having to step back to the command line

 ```script

 .
 ├── init.lua
 ├── lazy-lock.json